apache/nuttx/configs/sama5d3x-ek/README.txt

         If the CPU speed changes, then so must the NOR and SDRAM initialization!

+      BOOT FROM NOT FLASH
       2013-7-31:  I have been unable to execute this configuration from NOR FLASH by closing the BMS jumper (J9).
 As far as I can tell, this jumper does nothing on my board???
 I have been using the norboot configuration to start the program in NOR FLASH (see just above).
         See "Creating and Using NORBOOT" above.

-      2013-7-31:  This NSH configuration appears to be fully functional.
+      2013-7-31:  The basic NSH configuration appears to be fully functional.

+      CALIBRATION
       2013-7-31:  Using delay loop calibration from the hello configuration.
         That configuration runs out of internal SRAM and, as a result, this configuration should be recalibrated.

+      SDRAM
       2013-8-3:  SDRAM configuration and RAM test usage have been verified and are functional.
 I note some issues; occassionally, SDRAM is not functional on initial boot or is initially not functional but improves with accesses.
 Clearly, more work needs to be done.

-        Here is another strange observation:  SDRAM accesses tend to generate occasional spurious interrupts in those same conditions where the memory test fails!
-No idea why.
+      AT25 SERIAL FLASH
       2013-8-5:  The AT25 configuration has been verified to be functional.
       2013-8-9:  The AT25 configuration has been verified with DMA enabled.

-      2013-8-10: Basic HSCMI1 functionality (with DMA) has been verified.
+      2013-9-11: Basic HSCMI0/1 functionality (with DMA) has been verified.
-        Most testing is needed to assure that this is a stable solution.
-      2013-8-11: HSMCI0 is more finicky.
-Usually there is no card communcation and I get timeouts.
-But if I remove and re-insert the card it few times, sometimes communication is successfully and the card behaves normally.
-I suspected an electro-mechanical issue but but now think there is more to the problem than that.
-      2013-8-11: I see another problem doing card insertion and card removal testing.
-When there is a lot of debug output, the system locks up.
-        I have traced to this the debug output itself.
-The debug output from the device driver interferes with normal serial port operation and prevents NSH from receiving data.
-There is no issue when the debug output is suppressed and card insertial and removal works as expected (at least on the HSMCI1 microSD slot).
-      2013-8-14: I found an error in the way that the HSCMI clocking was configured (a SAM3/4 cloning error).
-Need to retest both HSMCI0/1 with the corrected clocking.

-      2013-8-11: Added description to add OHCI to the configuration.
+      OHCI
       2013-8-16: The OCHI configuration is now basically functional.
         Testing is not yet extensive, however:
-        a) I have lots of DEBUG output enabled.
-There could be issues when I re-test with debug options disabled.
-        b) I have tested only control and bulk endpoints.
+        a) I have tested only control and bulk endpoints.
 I still need to test interrupt endpoints.
-        c) I have tested only the Mass Storage Class (MSC) and not CDC/ACM.
-        d) OHCI will support 3 downstream points, but I currently have only one enabled.

-      2013-8-20:  Added description to add EHCI to the configuration.
-At present, however, EHCI is still a work in progress and not ready for prime time.
+      EHCI
       2013-8-26:
         The hand-off of full speed devices to OHCI does not work.
 In this case, OHCI gets the port, but the port is reset, lost by OHCI and returned to EHCI.
 EHCI sees the full-speed port and hands it off to OHCI and this sequence continues forever.
       2013-8-28: EHCI is partially functional.
-It is able to mount a high- speed USB FLASH drive using the Mass Storage Class (MSC) interface.

-      2013-8-31: Added description to add UDPHS high-speed USB device support.
+      UDPHS
-      2013-9-5: The UDPHS driver is basically functional, subject to more testing.
+      2013-9-5: The UDPHS driver is basically functional.

+      AT24 SERIAL EEPROM
+      2013-9-12:  I have been unusuccessful getting the external serial EEPROM to work.

   ostest:
     This configuration directory, performs a simple OS test using